 Monday to Friday 8am to 5pm, Saturday 9am to 1pm

-Read this tips for smooth sailing cash pickups in the Dominican Republic
+Helpful tips for picking up cash in the Dominican Republic

-What do you need to do or have to send and receive money between the Dominican Republic and Australia?
+How to send and receive money between the Dominican Republic and Canada

-When you are going to pick up cash at an agent location, you will need to take along your photo ID that is government issued or another of government issued identification, as well as the tracking or reference number.
-A copy or original of the receipt of the transaction can also be handy.
+When you are going to pick up cash at an agent location, you will need to take along your government issued photo ID, like a passport or valid driver’s license, as well as the tracking or reference number.
+A copy or original of the receipt of the transaction will also come in handy.
 If you are going to send the money to a bank account, you will need the following:

-- Bank details, which includes the SWIFT BIC details, branch, and address of the bank
+- Bank details, which includes the SWIFT/BIC details (or transit number for Canada), branch, and address of the bank

 - The recipient’s bank account number and basic details